jschxll/ESPotify/README.md

 5. Open the IP Address shown on the OLED display and login to your Spotify account

 ## Contributions:
 Contributions are welcome!
-Whether it's bug fixes, feature enhancements, or documentation improvements, feel free to fork the repository and submit a pull request.
+Whether it's bug fixes, feature enhancements, or documentation improvements, feel free to copy the repository and submit a pull request.

 ## License:
 This project is licensed under the MIT License, allowing for both personal and commercial use with proper attribution.